SoaringMoon/WaifuNetwork/Archive/Threads/Work on my Elfdroid Sophie.md

 >>7552
 I'm pretty sure that feet are third place behind ass and tits in terms of sexually enjoyed body parts that are not primary sex organs.
 A pretty face is about as much of a given as a robowaifu having a vagina.
 It's why I didn't list vagina either.
 Never talked to anyone with a hand fetish, even online on anonymous imageboards where people would shamelessly admit such a thing.
 "Ugly male x would be a turnoff" can be said about anything as well.
 The entire thing needs to look feminine.

 The point is, straight men like a pretty face and a vagina 100% of the time.
 In terms of other stuff that men like, ass, tits, and feet are top three.
-Probably in that order if I had to guess. [spoiler]Foot fetish is common as fuck.[/spoiler]
+Probably in that order if I had to guess. %%Foot fetish is common as fuck.%%

 # 157
 >>7551